University of Houston Cougar Classic

 - If you have any questions: message me on Facebook, Instagram, or email me at email@example.com

 I debated in high school in LD for 4 years at the local, state, and national circuit, and 2 years in PF.
-I did policy debate for two years at UT Dallas.
+I did policy debate for two years at UT Dallas and now have graduated.

 I'm fine with speed just please be clear.

 I believe you need some sort of framework/way for me to evaluate the round.
 Don't assume that because I did policy that I default to a consequentialist/magnitude impacts.
 If you want me to evaluate that, you need to have a value/criterion that says that I should evaluate arguments on the scale of consequentialism.
 I ran different philosophical frameworks when I did LD and enjoy listening to unique ones and the way you justify your position through it.
 You may be able to convince me that disclosure is good in LD.
 I think the quality and explanation of arguments matters more than the amount of arguments.
 For CPs, they should have a cp text ideally and some sort of net benefit.
 Ks should be explained as a story.
 If you’re going to go for the K, explain the link, why they can’t perm (if they try to) and other aspects of the K. I don’t necessarily care about the specifics of arguments unless your opponent brings it up.
 Just follow the basics, justify why you should win, look at the bigger picture, explain your arguments, and you’re Gucci.